'Our focus is on being there': The coffee shop helping locals process the Creeslough tragedy

 Community help

-The community of Creeslough has been commended for their response to the tragedy and Kerr says, “the minute it happened, the local community was in and trying to help as quick as possible”.
+The community of Creeslough has been commended for their response to the tragedy and Carr says, “the minute it happened, the local community was in and trying to help as quick as possible”.

-“We have a young staff here,” notes Kerr, “so all the girls were straight in to work and helping in any way they could.”
+“We have a young staff here,” notes Carr, “so all the girls were straight in to work and helping in any way they could.”

 “The girls that have come in over the weekend are at college.
 So they had just finished college on Friday afternoon when the news broke but they were straight down to help, with no hesitations at all.